 There is no need to make this complicated and expensive, but it is worth putting some consideration in to what you will wear.

-Look at the weather before you go on the expedition, if it's cold, take a warm hat, if it's sunny, a cap and sun cream.
+For example - look at the weather forecast before you go on the expedition, if it's cold, take a warm hat, if it's sunny, a cap and sun cream.